zivz/weatherapp_codelab/codelab.md

 * Step 1: In Object Library (`+` Button) Search For an Image:
 ![CurrentWeather-Image](./assets/Choosing_a_label.png)
 * Step 2: Drag the label under the blue view we've previously created.
-* Step 3: Copy and Paste The Label Twice, so you'll end up with 3 Labels.
+* Step 3: Copy and paste The label twice, so you'll end up with 3 labels.
-* Step 4: By clicking on the Labels give them meaningful names:
+* Step 4: By clicking on the labels give them more meaningful names:
   * `Current Date` for the top label
   * `Current Temp` for the middle Label
   * `Current Location` for the bottom Label